gigei/Pivotal-Stories-to-GoogleSpreadSheet/README.md

 #Usage
 To update the seet,
-Call 'rewrite' or click 'PivotalTracker' -> 'update this sheet'
+call 'rewrite' or click 'PivotalTracker' -> 'update this sheet'

+#Screenshots
+Please see the [blog](http://blog.gigei.jp/tech/000073.html) (Japanese)

 ---
 #Lisence